 The U.S. is full of deer.
-With an estimated 30 million of them wandering our hillsides, it’s no small wonder we experience a staggering 1.25 million deer-vehicle collisions each year.
+With an estimated 30 million of them wandering our hillsides (combined with a major rise in distracted driving), it’s no small wonder we experience a staggering 1.25 million deer-vehicle collisions each year.
 When a deer unexpectedly appears on a roadway, you have seconds to react.
 Here’s what you can do.

 1. Know the riskiest times